In my opinion, there is nothing that will suck the soul from your gardening body like hail

 You can cut these plants back to just above the first or second set of leaves from the ground.
 They should push out new leaves and flowers for you over the next 4 weeks or so.

 Don’t shear (cut) straight across the plant, though.
 Instead, trim each stem just above a leaf — like you’re deadheading.

 Keep these plants well-watered after you give them an aggressive haircut.

 If you’re unsure whether to cut your flowers way back or not, take photos before you go to your garden center for “plant Prozac.”
 Show them your photos and ask whether you can aggressively trim back the plants in your garden.

 3) How to clean up your annuals after hail

 Annuals are your one-summer flowers

-It depends on how bad the damage is with your annuals.
+Your clean-up depends on how bad the damage is.

-You can always follow the steps above to see if they help, and your plants may bounce back in a few days.
+You can always follow all the steps above to see if they help.
+If the damage isn’t too bad, your plants may bounce back in a few days.

 Composting is a topic for another time, but if you do have a compost pile, you should be able to add these plants to the pile.
 To ensure you’re adding healthy plant remains to your compost pile, the key is to clean up soon after the storm.